Diabetic Foot Infections Workup

 Skin and Soft-Tissue Infections

-The CBC and ESR are mildly or moderately elevated in these tissue infections.
+The WBC and ESR are mildly or moderately elevated in these tissue infections.
 If bullae are present, Gram stain and culture results from aspirated exudate from a bullous lesion may provide clues to the etiology of the infection.
 Blood culture results may be positive.

 Acute Osteomyelitis

-For affected long bones, plain radiographic findings generally become abnormal after 10-14 days.
-Soft-tissue swelling and periosteal elevation are the earliest signs of acute osteomyelitis on a plain radiograph.
 Bone scans are preferred to gallium or indium scans in the assessment of acute osteomyelitis, as the latter imaging studies offer no additional information, and the findings are not more specific than those of bone scans.
 In addition, indium scans often show false-negative results in acute or chronic osteomyelitis.
 Bone-scan findings are positive within 24 hours.

 Bone biopsy is not necessary in acute osteomyelitis, because the pathogens are predictable.